napari/island-dispatch/source/blog/triangles_speedup_beta.md

 Since this code is experimental, we have made it opt-in in napari preferences to enable using it.
-To enable it, open napari, and open the menu File → Preferences, then open the Experimental tab and enable the checkbox for "Use C++ code to speedup creation and updates of Shapes layers".
+To enable it, open napari, and open the menu File → Preferences, then open the Experimental tab and enable the checkbox for "Use C++ code to speed up creation and updates of Shapes layers".

 ![Experimental settings](images/speedup_triangulate_shapes.png)